cfogelklou/os-concepts-for-dummies/README.md

 ##### Race Condition

-It is important to note tht we have already introduced a race condition into this tiny program.
+It is important to note that we have already introduced a race condition into this tiny program.

 Have you found it?